BackAppX/.github/profile/README.md

 # BackAppX
- BAAS solution that will facilitate your flutter application development using our flutter package.
+ BAAS solution that will facilitate your flutter application development using our flutter SDK package.

 ## Authors
 ### BackAppX Dev Team